 Come and see our tailoring centre.
 We have started hosting students since early 2018 and the beneficiaries are learning and developing skills in tailoring & embroidery work on shirts, dresses, blouse pieces, and other clothe making.
 We will soon be adding some colour and small modifications that will enhance the space these students and teachers occupy.
 Drop in for small repairs or bring in a project that you might like assistance with, as our students and teacher are always willing to help.
 Consider purchasing one of the already made dresses, shirts or another lovely handmade piece.

 The carpentry-training program that will be starting early 2019 will teach students the carpentry trade through topics such as trade history, adhesives and tools, various building materials, and safety guidelines.
+Read reviews and get estimates for roof repair and replacements in California at 619roofing.com/.
 It will also include practical hands-on exercises, as well as a work experience option that allows the students to get real-world experience by applying the skills they have learned at a local facility in the community.

 Coming soon to the village to help supply our primary school and also available for teaching bakery you will be able to visit our store and enjoy the aroma of fresh baked breads and other bakery items.

 We believe that this vocational centre will equip local vulnerable youths and women with effective business and vocational skills and provides guidance in starting their own businesses/secure employment.
 Business training will involve collaborating with local financial institutions to facilitate basic and effective business skills.
+If you are planning whole home remodel, visit www.larsarchitecture.com.
 To facilitate the sustainability of the vocational centre we plan to have our own production department where school uniforms, saloon services, and business production outsourcing are offered to the public at a subsidized price.

 Through monitoring and evaluation (M&E), staff training, and student and partner feedback the center will be able to grow at an appropriate pace, ensuring the best results are achieved.
 The vocational training center employs local workers and trainers from Gweri and Kabarole district.